-The proposed instruction is a quote from Chittum, 92 Ill.
+The proposed instruction is a quote from Chittum, 92 III.
 App.
 3d at 191.
-Mr. Parikh's counsel asserted that the instruction was necessary because of the special circumstances of the case and to further define the phrase "attack or injure" in the Act to make it clear that the Gilchrists could be liable even if their dog never physically touched Mr. Parikh.
+Mr. Parikh's counsel asserted that the instruction was necessary because of the special circumstances of the case and to further define the phrase "attacks, attempts to attack, or injures" in the Act to make it clear that the Gilchrists could be liable even if their dog never physically touched Mr. Parikh.

-¶ 38 Chittum is one of several cases in which this court has considered whether, under section 16 of the Act, the phrase "attack or injure" is limited to instances where an animal attacks a person.
-See, e.g., McEvoy, 17 III.
+Chittum is one of several cases in which this court has considered whether, under section 16 of the Act, the phrase "attacks or injures" is limited to instances where an animal attacks a person.
+See, e.g., McEvoy, 17 Ill.
 App.
-2d at 476 (declining to find the statute's use of the words "attacks or injures" actually meant "attacks and injures"); Taylor v.
-Hull, 7 III.
+2d at 476 (declining to find the statute's use of the words "attacks or injures" actually meant "attacks and injures"); Taylor, 7 Ill.
 App.
-3d

-218, 219 (1972) (following McEvoy to find that it "is not necessary that a dog attack a person who is injured; it is sufficient that the dog injures the party").
+3d at 219 (following McEvoy to find that it "is not necessary that a dog attack a person who is injured; it is sufficient that the dog injures the party").
 Each of those cases have held that section 16 of the Act is not so limited; rather the "statute clearly and unambiguously provides a remedy for injuries incurred either by an attack or other act of a dog or other animal."
-Chittum, 92 III.
+Chittum, 92 Ill.
 App.
 3d at 190.
+Though the legislature added the words "attempts to attack" to the statute in 2006, the foregoing case law is entirely consistent with this additional description of a dog's conduct.
+See Pub.
+Act 94-819, § 10 (eff.
+May 31, 2006).

-¶ 39 While the tendered instruction was an accurate statement of the law, the trial court did not abuse its discretion in refusing it.
-The phrase "attack or injure," which Mr. Parikh sought to have the trial court define, is a phrase of common usage and understanding that did not require further definition.
-The trial court is not required to further define words in a jury instruction that have a commonly-understood meaning, particularly when the pattern jury instructions do not suggest that an additional definition is necessary.
+While the tendered instruction was an accurate statement of the law, the trial court did not abuse its discretion in refusing it.
+The phrase "attacks, attempts to attack, or injures," which Mr. Parikh sought to have the trial court define, is a phrase of common usage and understanding that did not require further definition.
+The trial court is not required to further define words in a jury instruction that have a commonly understood meaning, particularly when the pattern jury instructions do not suggest that an additional definition is necessary.
 People v.
 Hicks, 2015 IL App (1st) 120035, ¶¶ 54-56.
-In fact, the Chittum court itself found that the phrase "attack or injure" is "clear and unambiguous[]", concluding: "[t]he phrase 'attacks or injures' \\\ accurately and concisely states the two types of conduct which may render an owner liable in damages."
+In fact, the Chittum court itself found that the phrase "attacks or injures" is clear and unambiguous, concluding: "[t]he phrase

+'attacks or injures' accurately and concisely states the two types of conduct which may render an owner liable in damages."
 Chittum, 92 Ill.
 App.
 3d at 190-91.
 Because the IPI instruction included a phrase that is commonly understood and accurately stated the law for the jury, the trial court did not abuse its discretion in refusing Mr. Parikh's non-IPI instruction seeking to define the words used in that instruction.

-CONCLUSION
+¶ 39 CONCLUSION

-¶ 41 For the foregoing reasons, the judgment of the circuit court of Cook County is affirmed.
+- ¶ 40 For the foregoing reasons, the judgment of the circuit court of Cook County is affirmed. - ¶ 41 Affirmed.

-¶42 Affirmed.